Quick answer

 Countries With Exchange Agreements — and Countries Without

 Poland has exchange agreements with all EU/EEA countries, Switzerland, the United Kingdom, the United States, Canada, Australia, Japan, South Korea, Serbia, and others.
-Licences from these countries can be exchanged directly without sitting the Polish test — provided the application is submitted within the 185-day window.
+Licences from these countries can be exchanged directly without sitting the Polish test — provided the application is submitted within the the legal cut-off window.

 Licences from countries not on the agreement list — including India, Pakistan, most African countries, and several others — cannot be exchanged regardless of the window.
 The full Polish theory and practical test is required.
-If your country is not on the list, confirm current policy with the Wydział Komunikacji before beginning the process.
+If your country is not on the list, confirm current policy with the the local licensing authority.

 Common Errors in the Licence Exchange Process